svanhalla/prompt-lab/PROMPT.md

 - API and Web server verified to start and return expected responses during local smoke tests and CI.

+- **First-time success**: A user should be able to run `make build && ./myapp api` and immediately access all endpoints without errors.

 ## Deliverables

 1) Complete repository with source code, tests, OpenAPI spec, Makefile, Dockerfile, Tailwind config, GitHub Actions workflow, `.golangci.yml`, `.env.example`, README, LICENSE.
 2) Clear instructions in README to install, configure, run CLI and API, and build Tailwind assets.
 3) Justify the chosen **app name** and any architectural decisions in the README.
+4) **User-friendly experience**: Root path `/` redirects to main UI, clear error messages, and comprehensive endpoint documentation.

 > If any requirement is ambiguous or missing, make senior-level decisions and document them.